ic-labs/django-icekit/docs/customising/concepts.rst

 ..
 TODO: cross-ref from glossary

-In a nutshell, ICEkit allows easy creation of Rich content models.
+In a nutshell, GLAMkit allows easy creation of Rich content models.
 Rich content models contain one or more placeholders.
 Placeholders represent areas in a template that contain zero or more rich content items.